Merijn68/Rates/ReadMe.md

 ## Usage

 Data used for this project is real life data coming from the banks back office system.
-As unfortunatly the Market Data is not freely available - market data has been altered on purpose to be distributed with this application.
+As unfortunatly the Market Data is not freely available - market data has been altered for this demo on purpose to be distributed with this application.
+Please don't use this data as life data for any project.

     RatesDashboard is the main notebook.
 This contains the code to clean, calcuate and present the results CurrencyGroup - is a small python routine to maintain the currency grouping stored in the data folder